johndef64/GRPM_system/grpm_dataset/readme.md

 ## Datasets

-This folder contains the datasets built through Module 1.
+This folder contains GRPM Dataset built through Module 1.

-### Download Pre-made Dataset
+### Download GRPM Dataset

 You can download the pre-made dataset from Zenodo: